lesliefinlayson/kickstarter-analysis/README.md

   ### Outcomes based on Goals

-  The steps to analyze the relationship between the financial goals of a campaign and its outcome (successful or failure or canceled):
+  The steps to analyze the relationship between the funding goals of a campaign and its outcome (successful or failed or canceled):

     1. Create a new worksheet for the information to be collected.
     2. Create columns for the information that will be collected.